material-components/material-components-android/docs/components/Snackbar.md

 Action text color can be customized through the `setActionTextColor` methods (defaulting to your theme's accent color).

+### Anchoring a Snackbar

+By default, `Snackbar`s will be anchored to the bottom edge of their parent view.
+However, you can use the `Snackbar#setAnchorView` method to make a `Snackbar` appear above a specific view within your layout, e.g., a `FloatingActionButton`.

+This is especially helpful if you would like to place a `Snackbar` above navigational elements at the bottom of the screen, such as a `BottomAppBar` or `BottomNavigationView`.

 ### Related concepts

 Temporary bottom bars with other sorts of content layouts can be implemented by